aldudalski/Bitcoin-and-Cryptocurrency-Tech/README.md

 Here are a set of solutions I developed to the the Coursera Princeton Bitcoin and Cryptcurrency course (https://www.coursera.org/learn/cryptocurrency)

-I've included surrounding starter code that was provided and included unit tests that helped debug the code in the repository.
+I've included surrounding starter code that was provided and included unit tests that helped test algorithm effectiveness.

 The actual assignment deliverables were as follows: